Serve Communities – Build Leadership Skills – Make a Difference

 - one completed Recommendation Form from an adult familiar with the student’s work in an academic, service, and/or leadership context.

-Recent Participants who have successfully completed any Civic Education Project program or another Center for Talent Development course in the social sciences or humanities within the past two years do not need to submit a test score, grade report, or recommendation form.
+Recent Participants who have successfully completed any Civic Education Project program or another Center for Talent Development course in the social sciences or humanities within the past two years do not need to submit supporting materials.